-The Rutgers Cancer Institute Cancer Immunology and Metabolism Center of Excellence is a global leader in developing chimeric antigen receptor (CAR T) therapy, a type of cell therapy which has been used with success in treating certain types of blood cancer.
-CAR T is the “next frontier” in cancer research, and the Cancer Immunology and Metabolism Center of Excellence is at the forefront.
+The Rutgers Cancer Institute Duncan and Nancy MacMillan Cancer Immunology and Metabolism Center of Excellence is a global leader in developing chimeric antigen receptor (CAR T) therapy, a type of cell therapy which has been used with success in treating certain types of blood cancer.
+CAR T is the “next frontier” in cancer research, and the Duncan and Nancy MacMillan Cancer Immunology and Metabolism Center of Excellence is at the forefront.

 The concept has a foundation in stem cell transplantation, which has been used in the past to treat and even cure certain types of blood cancer.
 CAR T involves harvesting T cells from the patient, then genetically engineering those cells to produce receptors that allow the T cells to specifically target antigens on the surface of the cancer cells of the patient, in order to kill those cancer cells.
 The cells are genetically engineered and reproduced in the laboratory (called “expansion”).
 The genetically engineered and expanded cells are then infused back into the patient, where they multiply, target the cancer cells they have been programmed to target, and kill them.

 Additionally, housed within the Rutgers Cancer Institute is a Good Manufacturing Practice (GMP) facility, which enables all steps of the CAR T-cell therapy process, as well as other investigative therapies and procedures.
 The GMP facility supports the clinical trials to test these novel therapies.